mathworks/matlab-azure-devops-extension/overview.md

 - To run MATLAB scripts, functions, and statements, use the [Run MATLAB Command](#run-matlab-command) task.

 ### Run a MATLAB Build
-On a self-hosted agent, run a MATLAB build task named `mytask`, specified in a file named `buildfile.m` in the root of your repository, as well as all the tasks on which it depends.
+On a self-hosted agent, run a MATLAB build task named `mytask`, specified in a build file named `buildfile.m` in the root of your repository, as well as all the tasks on which it depends.
 To run the MATLAB build, specify the **Run MATLAB Build** task in your pipeline.
 (The **Run MATLAB Build** task is supported in MATLAB R2022b and later.)

 ```YAML
 pool: myPool